meine-stadt-transparent/meine-stadt-transparent/README.md

  - Python 3 with pip
  - A recent node version with npm
  - A webserver (nginx/apache)
+ - A Database (MariaDB is recommended, though anything that django supports should work)
  - If you want to use elasticsearch: docker and docker compose.
  [Docker installation instructions](https://docs.docker.com/engine/installation/)